btholt/complete-intro-to-react-v7/lessons/04-core-react-concepts/A-jsx.md

 This particular configuration has a lot of rules to help you quickly catch common bugs but otherwise leaves you to write code how you want.

-- The import plugin helps ESLint catch commons bugs around imports, exports, and modules in general
+- The import plugin helps ESLint catch common bugs around imports, exports, and modules in general.
 - jsx-a11y catches many bugs around accessibility that can accidentally arise using React, like not having an `alt` attribute on an `img` tag.
 - react is mostly common React bugs like not calling one of your props children.
 - `eslint-plugin-react` now requires you to inform of it what version of React you're using.
 We're telling it here to look at the package.json to figure it out.